Rainfall

 icon

-Figure 1: Rainfall tercile summary predictions of NCEP model for May 2025 (contains modified Copernicus C3S information).
+Figure 1: Rainfall tercile summary predictions of the multi model ensemble for June 2025 (contains modified Copernicus C3S information).

 icon